Hello hello! 🤗

 My advice for dealing with confrontation is borrowed from my favorite book How To Win Friends And Influence People by Dale Carnegie (which you really need to read if you haven’t yet), and its simply this: try to honestly see things from the other person’s point of view, and try to understand how your initial reaction to the situation could be wrong.

 Is your host family asking you to babysit more than you like?
-Okay, well did you gladly agree the last 5 weekends in a row without mentioning that it’s inconvenient for you or not something you’d like to make into a routine?
-If yes, they can you see why your host parents would assume it’s not an issue for you and continue asking?
+Okay, well did you gladly agree the last 5 weekends in a row without mentioning that it’s inconvenient for you and not something you’d like to make into a routine?
+If yes, then can you see why your host parents would assume it’s not an issue for you and continue asking?

 Does your host family pay you late often?
 Okay, well the last few times that it happened, did you say anything to them about it?
 Or did they say something along the lines of “oh, sorry we paid you late this week” and your response was “no problem!” with a smile?
 If so, then can you see how they could not be aware how frustrating this is for you?